 Lakeland College understands the role good writing skills play not only in a student's college career but also throughout a graduate's life.
 The General Studies curriculum requires that all Lakeland students take at least six (6) semester hours of writing-intensive coursework prior to graduation.
-Three semester hours of the writing-intensive requirement will be fulfilled by an upper-level Core III course or the Honors sequence courses; the remaining three semester hours will be fulfilled by coursework in a student's major field of study which has been specifically designated as writing-intensive by that department's faculty.
+Three semester hours of the writing-intensive requirement will be fulfilled by an upper-level Core III course or the Honors sequence courses; the remaining semester hours will be fulfilled through courses in a student's major specifically designated as writing-intensive by that department's faculty.
 (See list below.)
 While most courses in Lakeland's curriculum require that some written work be completed outside of class, instructors teaching the writing-intensive courses offer students additional opportunities to improve their writing skills through peer editing sessions, student-faculty conferences, and in-class instruction.
 All writing-intensive courses are labeled in this catalog with a (WI) designation.